Four-Day Work Week

-The National Cultural Heritage Act of 2009, an act providing for the conservation of the country's national cultural heritage, to be implemented by the National Commission for Culture and the Arts (NCCA) and its affiliated cultural agencies, was signed into law on March 26, 2010.
+The Republic Act 10066 (National Cultural Heritage Act of 2009) is an act providing for the conservation of the country's national cultural heritage, to be implemented by the National Commission for Culture and the Arts (NCCA).
 Read and download copy

-Get to know the 800 cultural icons of the Philippines.
-Read from E-Book.
+Get to know the 2000 cultural icons of the Philippines.
+Read

 Check the latest issue of AGUNG, the official newsletter of the NCCA.
 Learn about what NCCA has been doing and read about cultural and arts events in the country.
 Read.